Peppermint Platter | Easy Christmas Project

 Carefully remove the pan and allow the melted peppermints to cool slightly.

-Timing is very important during this step.
-You want to let the peppermints set up, and solidify, but you don’t want to let them completely cool.
+Timing is critical during this step.
+You want to let the peppermints set up and solidify, but you don’t want to let them completely cool.

 When the pan cools down enough for you to safely handle it, cut the disposable pan to allow the peppermints to release from the pan.
-Because this way the peppermints will be warm, and slightly pliable.
-Place the newly melted platter on a piece of foil or parchment paper upside down.
+This way, the peppermints will be warm and slightly pliable.
+Place the newly melted platter upside down on a piece of foil or parchment paper.

-Most importantly, VERY carefully melt a couple of the leftover candies in the bowl of the candlestick.
-I did this in the microwave, getting the candies too hot.
-As a result, allowing them to become molten and spill over onto my fingers.
+Most importantly, very carefully melt a couple of the leftover candies in the bowl of the candlestick.
+I did this in the microwave, getting the candies too hot, allowing them to become molten and spill over onto my fingers.
 OUCH!!!
-It burned really bad.
+It burned really badly.
 Therefore, do not let this happen to you.

 I then let those candies harden a little.